chkifa/datasciencecoursera-1/getting_and_cleaning_data/project/README.md

 *  The second column of setp5_data_set will be activity, repeating the sequence WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING repeating 30 times.

-*  for each variable in step4_data_set, there will be a corresponding new variable in step5_data_set to represent its averages of a certain subject doing a certain activity.
+*  for each variable in step4_data_set, there will be a corresponding new variable in step5_data_set to represent its averages of the senario when
+   a certain subject does a certain activity.
 Therefore, step5_data_set will have the same number of variables (86) as step4_data_set; let's name each new variable column Average.corresponding_setp4_data_set_variable_volumn_name

 *  we first create a 180 x 86 matrix step5_features_values filled with 0s as a place holder for values of the new variables; we then calculate the actual means of the step4_data_set variables for each subject doing each activity and save them in the right place in the matrix.

-* column binding subject, activity, and step5_features_values, we obtain step5_data_set whcih satisfies the criteria fo a tidy data set.
+* column binding subject, activity, and step5_features_values, we obtain step5_data_set whcih satisfies the criteria of a tidy data set.

 * finally, we write step5_data_set to a text file